 After an hour of hiking in the snow, we finally arrived at Scenic Hot Springs.
 Berty and I were surprised at how established it was!
 We could only imagine what it could have been like carrying loads of 2x4s up this trail.
 Kudos to whoever did that!

 There is a wooden platform, a bench, and some hooks for towels and other gear.
 On a clear day, we would have hung up our backpack and towels for easy access, but we tucked our gear under the bench because of the snow.
+Here’s a complete list of what to pack for a hot springs trip.

 We recommend bringing a few garbage bags to keep your stuff dry while you soak.